How to use this calculator

 - The fit class sets width tolerances (free H9/D10, normal N9/JS9, close P9/P9); the nominal key and keyway sizes are the same across fits.

-- Torque capacity (shear and bearing on the key) is a separate check — a long enough key for the load.
+- Torque capacity (shear and bearing on the key) is a separate check — use a long enough key for the load and verify the shaft/hub fit separately.